Creamy Roasted Butternut Squash and Sage Soup Recipe

 Yes, you read that right.
 Apples, in soup.
 Trust me – it’s good!
 Really good in fact.
 I do suggest using granny smith apples if possible, because they’re the perfect blend of tart and sweet.

-In a large pot over medium-high heat, add a dollop of your preferred cooking fat such as butter, coconut oil, or extra virgin olive oil.
-Dice the onion, apples, and fresh sage leaves and add them to the pot, along with a little dash of salt and pepper.
+- Dice the onion, apples, and fresh sage leaves and add them to the pot, along with a little dash of salt and pepper.
 The size and shape of the cuts don’t matter much here since it will all get blended later.
-Sauté and stir frequently until tender, about 7 to 10 minutes.

-Step 3: Add Butternut & Broth
+Step 3: Add Butternut and Broth

-Once the butternut squash has cooled enough to safely handle, scoop out the middle flesh to remove it from the thin skin portion.
-Next, add the roasted butternut to the pot of apples, onions, and sage.
-Pour in 4 cups of low-sodium vegetable broth (one full average quart container) and 1.5 cups of water.
+- Once the butternut squash has cooled enough to safely handle, scoop out the middle flesh to remove it from the thin skin portion.

-If you are going to use coconut cream for this recipe, go ahead and add a cup of it now!
-For those opting to use heavy cream instead, wait until the soup is blended (next step) to add the cream and avoid curdling.
-Finally, add 1.5 teaspoon of salt, ¼ teaspoon of black pepper, and a small pinch of nutmeg and/or clove.
+- If you are using coconut cream for this recipe, add one cup now.
+For those using heavy cream instead, wait until the soup is blended and off the heat (next step) to add the cream to avoid curdling.

-Stir to combine, bring it to a boil, and then reduce the heat to simmer for 15 minutes.
+- Stir to combine, bring it to a boil, and then reduce the heat to simmer for 15 minutes.

 Step 4: Blend